-The data from the simulated scattering matrix can be used for simulations of passive and active observations.
-However, for simulations of horizontally scanning radars the scattering matrix in the backscattering direction has to be handled with care.
 In the spherical harmonics representation of the Mueller matrix, the polarization at the poles, which are in the forward and backward direction, is not well represented.
 This can result in errors for the polarization.
 Most of this is averaged out due to the orientation averaging and the transformation to the scattering matrix, but there can be some residual effects for the polarization at the backscattering direction.
 This will be revised for the next iteration of the database.

-Figure 9.
-The upper left block of the normalized scattering matrix \hat{Z} of plate type 1 with a volume equivalent diameter of $429\,\mu m$ (Fig. 4) and a size parameter $x \approx 3$ at $671\,\mathrm{GHz}$ as function of the polar scattering angle θ_s and the azimuth scattering angle φ_s for a set of tilt angles β and incidence angles θ{inc} .
+Figure 10.
+The upper left block of the normalized scattering matrix \hat{Z} of large plate aggregate with a volume equivalent diameter of 427 μm (Fig. 4) at 671 GHz as function of the polar scattering angle θ_s and the azimuth scattering angle φ_s for a set of tilt angles β and incidence angles θ{inc} .
+A volume equivalent diameter of 427 μm at 671 GHz corresponds to size parameter $x \approx 3$.